Symbian9/qmapshack-doc-wiki/DocGetQMapShack.md

 * [Arch](https://aur.archlinux.org/packages/qmapshack/)
 * [Fedora](https://admin.fedoraproject.org/pkgdb/package/rpms/qmapshack/)

-Refer your distributions manual on howto install packages from using the package system.
+Refer to your distribution's manual on how to install packages using the package system.

 ### From Source